 - 1 15 oz can garbanzo beans, rinsed and drained

-- 2 tbsp fresh lemon juice, about half a lemon
+- 2 tablespoon fresh lemon juice, about half a lemon

 - 2 tablespoons tahini

 - For the hummus:Place garlic in a food processor and pulse until minced.
 Add the beans, salt, lemon juice and tahini; pulse several times.
 With the motor running, slowly pour in the olive oil, stopping at 3 tablespoons to check the consistency.